United Kingdom Oil and Gas Taxation

 Taxable profits for corporation tax are determined by adjusting normal accounting profits.
 As a general rule, items of a revenue nature are allowable when incurred and items of a capital nature are treated as disallowable for corporation tax purposes; in addition only costs incurred “wholly and exclusively” for the purposes of the trade are deductible.
 The most significant adjustment is that no deduction is available for depreciation, but instead relief is given by way of “capital allowances”, i.e. tax depreciation, at specific rates depending on the type of an asset.
 Since 2002 nearly all expenditure had qualified for immediate relief.
 PRT is treated as an expense for corporation tax purposes.

 For “large” companies corporation tax is payable in instalments.
 The rate of 30% is applied for ‘ring fence’ profits, and the tax is due on these profits in three quarterly instalments where the return covers the normal 12 month period.
 The first instalment is due six months and 14 days into the period and the others follow quarterly thereafter.
-This contrasts with the four instalments and a lower rate in respect of non ‘ring fence’ profits.
-The instalment payment regime is currently undergoing a review; however the ring fence instalment regime is unlikely to be affected.
+This contrasts with the four instalments and a lower rate in respect of non ‘ring fence’ profits (the instalment payment regime may be undergoing a review in the near future; however the ring fence instalment regime is unlikely to be affected).

 The Ring Fence

 While companies operating in the UK are within the corporation tax regime there are some additional rules (the ring fence rules) that relate to upstream oil and gas activities.
 These ring fence rules are designed to prevent companies reducing their upstream ring fence profits with reliefs and allowances from other activities.